LeahSherley/flutter-movieListUI/README.md

 # movie_app
 This is a simple application using Flutter.

+##Features
-The application should have a splash screen with a logo, followed by a login page and a home page.
-The login page should have two text fields for email and password.
-The home page should show a list of items that can be selected.
+The application has a splash screen with a logo, followed by a login page and a home page.

-## Getting Started

-This project is a starting point for a Flutter application.
+The login page has two text fields for email and password.
+The home page shows a list of movies that can be selected.